Pinku AI - Image to Video Guide

 [Primary motion], [camera movement], [environmental effects], [speed modifiers]

-This structure aligns with how both Pulse Models interpret motion.
+This structure aligns with how both Pulse models interpret motion.

 How to Write Each Section

-1. Primary Motion (What is happening)
+1. Primary Motion

 Describe the subject's movement using precise verbs.